Blog

 4. Facilitates Metabolism, Innate Immune Function, Cell Turnover and Repair

 Innate Immune Efficiency.
 The innate immune system is an inherent component of all cells in the body.
-It works with as well as within the adaptive immune system to protect the body from threats.
+It works with and within the adaptive immune system to protect the body from threats.
 Exercise stimulates and regulates innate immune responses, which improves cellular defenses, cell-to-cell communication, and promotes the body’s natural mechanisms for regeneration and repair[18].
 This is due to the way in which exercise regulates metabolism.

 Metabolism Predicts Immunity.
 At the cellular level, unbalanced metabolic signaling often interferes with the immune system in ways similar to an infection (known to induce similar pro-inflammatory chemistry).
 This is due to the nature of pathogenic bacteria and viruses, which either interfere with or hijack metabolic pathways in order to live in the body.
 Common pathways that are affected involve the basic cellular utilization of fats, proteins, and glucose.
 Hence, abhorrent metabolic signaling, from either disease, infection, lifestyle factors, environment, or diet, is known to unbalance the innate immune function and promote the incidence of disease.